rpearce/robertwpearce.com/src/blog/2014-10-15-working-remotely.markdown

 title:   On Working Remotely
 date:    2014-10-15
 bgImage: http://s3.amazonaws.com/rpearce.github.io/working-remotely/lavish-habit.jpg
+description: You can work remotely, too!
+Here's how.
 ---

 Do you have a remote/virtual/telecommute job?
 I do.
 And it rocks.